Faizal Kottikollon: KEF Infrastructure

 Kottikollon established KEF Infrastructure India Private Limited in 2014 "for the fabrication and supply of concrete elements including columns, beams, hollow core slabs, architectural cladding panels, aggregate finished panels and staircases".
 His first investment in infrastructure was KEF Infra One Industrial Park, "where a network of smart factories are driven by human enterprise and cyber-physical systems".
 The facility was built on 42 acres of land in Krishnagiri with an investment of US$100 million, and it focuses on designing, engineering, and manufacturing buildings, including on-site assembly and project management.
 KEF Infra won several projects such as the 1.5 million square feet Embassy 7B in Bangalore completed in 13.5 months, the Indira Canteens in Karanataka, a 700,000 square feet office park for Infosys, and Gems Modern Academy in Kochi.In 2018, Katerra, a US-based Softbank-backed tech firm, and KEF Infra merged to form KEF Katerra to build critical infrastructure such as hospitals and schools.

 KEF Healthcare

 In 2017, Kottikollon established Meitra Hospital, KEF Healthcare's first tertiary care hospital in Kozhikode, Kerala.
-The 400,000 square foot tertiary hospital has five departments: Heart and Vascular, Bone and Joint, Neuroscience, Gastroenterology, and Urology.
-Meitra was built using KEF Infra's offsite construction technology in 18 months.

-Meitra's model was developed by physicians from Cleveland Clinic, USA.
-Australian design firm, TAHPI designed the hospital with 52 individual intensive care units, 28 consulting rooms, 7 operating theaters, and 6 emergency units.

-Philanthropy

-Faizal and Shabana Foundation
+Other

 Kottikollon is the co-founder and director of the Faizal & Shabana Foundation, established in 2007.
-The Foundation is driven by the vision of "Giving to Create Impact".
-The Foundation focuses on Education and Youth Development, Healthcare and Wellness Support, Regenerative Sustainable Development, Humanitarian Aid and Assistance; Community Outreach and Support; and Art and Culture Development.

-Education and Youth Development

-In 2013, the Faizal & Shabana Foundation refurbished and upgraded a 120-year-old Government Vocational Higher Secondary School for Girls’ in Nadakkavu in Kozhikode, Kerala.
-This model extended to 1,000 schools in the state.
-The school has reported 400 percent improvement in the class X state board exam results.

-Regenerative Sustainable Development

-In 2015, the Foundation launched the Krishnagiri Village Development Project (KVDP), an integrated community development programme to improve the lives of 3,792 households living in the underdeveloped Ennegollu village in Krishnagiri district, Tamil Nadu.

-KVDP initiatives include upgrades to a government primary school, skill development and women empowerment programmes, promotion of organic farming, and hygiene and sanitation projects.
-The government primary school was upgraded from a one-classroom institution with 23 students and one teacher into a full-fledged primary school with 145 students, six teachers, a library and computer center.